tejuscs/ADBD-Labs/adb-tls-cert/adb-tls-cert.md

 # Configure SCAN Listener port and Bring your own certificates

 ## Introduction
-This lab introduces the functionality to configure SCAN Listener port for Non-TLS and TLS, choose between TLS and mTLS for Autonomous Database and bring or rotate your own TLS and ORDS certificates with Autonomous Exadata VM Cluster on Exadata Cloud@Customer.
+This lab introduces the functionality to configure SCAN Listener port for Non-TLS and TLS, choose between TLS and mTLS for Autonomous AI Database and bring or rotate your own TLS and ORDS certificates with Autonomous Exadata VM Cluster on Exadata Cloud@Customer.

 While provisioning an Autonomous Exadata VM Cluster on Exadata Cloud@Customer, you can now customize SCAN Listener port for TLS and NON-TLS.
 You can also choose to authenticate between one-way TLS or mutual TLS.
 This will allow you to provide a higher level of security for your application connections.